dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### BlazorWebView

-On iOS and Mac Catalyst 18, .NET MAUI 9 changes the default behavior for hosting content to `localhost`.
-The internal `0.0.0.0` address used to host `BlazorWebView` content no longer works and causes the `BlazorWebView` to not load and render as an empty rectangle.
+On iOS and Mac Catalyst 18, .NET MAUI 9 changes the default behavior for hosting content in a `BlazorWebView` to `localhost`.
+The internal `0.0.0.0` address used to host content no longer works and results in the `BlazorWebView` not loading any content and rendering as an empty rectangle.

-To opt into using `0.0.0.0`, add the following code to your `MauiProgram` class:
+To opt into using the `0.0.0.0` address, add the following code to your `MauiProgram` class:

 ```csharp
 // Set this switch to use the LEGACY behavior of always using 0.0.0.0 to host BlazorWebView